The ORBIT methodology in practice — where theory meets execution

 The cycle completes, or returns to Brainstorm to refine, extend, or explore the next opportunity.
 Every cycle produces deliverables and deepens understanding.

 The power of this workflow is in the brainstorm artifacts.
 These are not casual notes — they are structured outputs that capture the shared understanding between human and AI: architecture diagrams, sequence flows, entity models, interface specifications, product requirements, design mockups, process definitions.
 Each artifact becomes a reference point that grounds subsequent work.
 When the AI builds, it builds from an artifact that both parties agreed on.
 When the human verifies, they verify against a specification that was collaboratively produced.
-The artifacts are the contract between human intent and AI execution.
+The artifacts are the contract between human intent and AI execution — authoritative over the work, yet a revisable hypothesis: firm enough to build on, and updated when the evidence and the artifact disagree.

 The Four Cs — Concise, Complete, Correct, Clear — are the quality gate that makes this work.
 (The Four Cs are explored in depth in The Enterprise, where they are applied to contracts, APIs, and business relationships as the principle that enables complexity to collapse at boundaries.)
 Traditional software development suffers from ambiguous requirements that cascade into rework.
 The Centaur Workflow inverts this: invest in clarity at the brainstorm stage, and the build stage becomes dramatically faster and more accurate.
 Quality in produces quality out.
 Vague input produces vague output.
 The discipline of satisfying the Four Cs before building is what separates AI-amplified work from "vibe coding" — where speed without shared understanding produces fragile, unmaintainable results.